Jason & Linda Clark

 Taking Care of the Surviving Spouse

 The Perennial Income Model™ demonstrates how in the event of one’s passing, the surviving spouse won’t have to change their lifestyle.
-We also work with their attorney (or provide one of our affiliates) to create a current, and concrete estate plan.
+We also work with their attorney (or provide one of our affiliates) to create an up-to-date estate plan that will be monitored and adjusted throughout retirement.

 Managing Required Minimum Distributions

-Before Jason relocates and turns 72, he has an opportunity for a Roth Conversion.
-This allows his retirement account to take advantage of being in a lower tax bracket today, and reduce required minimum distributions in the future.
-Since Jason is 70, we’ll help him make tax-free transfers from his traditional IRA to the charity of his choice by using Qualified Charitable distributions each year.
-This will reduce his required minimum distributions even further!
+Before Gary relocates and turns 73, he has an opportunity to do a Roth Conversion.
+This allows Gary to take advantage of being in a lower tax bracket today, and it will reduce required minimum distributions in the future.
+Since Gary is 70, we’ll help him make tax-free transfers from his traditional IRA to the charity of his choice by using Qualified Charitable Distributions (QCD).
+QCDs are tax-free transfers that count towards satisfying required minimum distributions, thus reducing the Clark’s tax liability.

 Avoiding Capital Gains Taxes When Moving

 Working with the Clark’s CPA, we’re able to make a tax plan regarding the sale of their home.
-We’re able to use the primary residence tax deduction, deduct repairs and qualified improvements, and take advantage of tax-loss harvesting to offset the gains from the sale of their home.
+We’re able to use the primary residence tax deduction, deduct repairs and qualified improvements, and take advantage of tax-loss harvesting (within their investment portfolio) to offset some of the capital gains from the sale of their home.